takashioomoto/apd_openlane_sky130/README.md

 *** SPICE deck creation for CMOS inverter

+Here we quickly go over the netlist description of the inverter circuit as shown in a SPICE deck.

-Component connectivity for this circuit (netlist):
+Component connectivity for this circuit:

 ![image](https://user-images.githubusercontent.com/5050761/114093428-62deb180-98bb-11eb-89fc-cc333462591a.png)

   * Vin connects to M1 and M2 gate